-Dear Residents
+Dear Residents,

 Welcome to Graduate House!
-We hope you have had a wonderful summer and it has been great to see everyone out and about in the city.
-We have been working through the summer months to continually make improvements to the facility and refresh the suites in preparation for this fall.
-The team here is excited to welcome you to the Graduate House community!
+We hope that you had a wonderful summer whether in Toronto or elsewhere.
+The Graduate House team has been working throughout the summer months to make improvements to the facility and to refresh the suites in preparation for this fall and your arrival.
+We are excited to welcome new residents and welcome back returning residents to the Graduate House community for the 2023-2024 year!